BlockchainCommons/SmartCustodyBook/manuscript/00-randomness.md

 Cryptographers love randomness.

 They love numbers that are entirely unpredictable, where there’s an equal probability that any number will be selected, and where that selection occurs independently of anything else.
+It creates a _secret_, which is the heart of cryptography.

-Here’s why you should too.
+Here’s why you should love those random numbers too.

 ### The Power of Large Numbers

 Imagine your Bitcoin (or other digital assets) as being held in a near-infinite set of lockers.
-Anyone can see what’s in a locker, and anyone can put money in a locker, but each locker is secured with a combination lock, and only the person with the combination can retrieve the money.
+Anyone can see what’s in a locker, and anyone can put money in a locker, but each locker is secured with a (secret) combination, and only the person with the combination can retrieve the money.

 One standard type of combination lock has four digits that each run from 0 to 9.
-That creates 10^4 combinations or 10,000.
+That creates 10^4 combinations or 10,000 possible secrets.
 Here’s where the randomness comes in: if the combination is actually unpredictable, then it can only be broken by someone running through all the possible combinations: 0000, 0001, 0002, etc. If they could test a number a second, they’d break the combination in at most three hours (and on average, in an hour and a half).

-Clearly, that’s not sufficient to protect actual money (like cryptocurrencies), especially when attackers can test numbers secretly (over the internet).
+Clearly, that’s not a sufficient secret to protect actual money (like cryptocurrencies), especially when attackers can test numbers covertly (over the internet).
 For that, you need a much larger secret number.

 ### The Weakness of Passwords

 “So,” you might say.
-“Does that mean that I can use a password to protect my digital assets?
+“Does that mean that I can use a password as a secret for protecting my digital assets?
 Then I can keep it in my head.”
 Unfortunately, there are multiple problems with this methodology.
 First, a “brain wallet” is innately prone to failure; worse, there won’t be any way for your heirs or descendants to reclaim your digital assets.
 However, one more sobering fact makes this methodology even more problematic: traditional passwords are no longer secure.

 Theoretically an eight-character password contains 64 bits of randomness[^bitsdef], but that turns out not to be the case in reality.
 That’s because any character in a password is likely to be drawn from the 100 or so characters available on a standard keyboard: that immediately drops the 8 bits of randomness for each character down to 6 or 7, which would be 48 to 56 bits total for an eight-character password.
 But, passwords are worse than that.
 They tend to be arranged into words, and they tend to use standard substitutions, which makes them even less secure; like that four-digit locker combination, any short-to-medium-length password can be broken today in a fairly short amount of time!

-The [*zxcvbn*](https://github.com/dropbox/zxcvbn/blob/master/README.md) [*interactive password demo*](https://lowe.github.io/tryzxcvbn/) allows the testing of passwords, with results shown for computers of various powers.
+The [*zxcvbn*](https://github.com/dropbox/zxcvbn/blob/master/README.md) [*interactive password demo*](https://lowe.github.io/tryzxcvbn/) support the testing of passwords, with results shown for computers of various powers.
 Obviously *real* passwords should not be tested on any internet service, but the following benchmarks for entirely random passwords of different lengths are instructive.
 Each entry shows how long the password would take to crack given a machine that could make 10B (billion) guesses a second, which turns out to be a [*realistic goal*](https://arstechnica.com/information-technology/2012/12/25-gpu-cluster-cracks-every-standard-windows-password-in-6-hours/):

 * 5 characters (58T%n): less than a second
 * 8 characters (lVA\#6jx6): less than a second